 ARTIQ is open-source and can be found in the repository https://github.com/m-labs/artiq.
-Orders of Sinara hardware are normally accompanied with precompiled binaries.
-Long-term support for ARTIQ systems can also be purchased.
+Orders of Sinara hardware are normally preflashed with suitable firmware and gateware binaries.
+Long-term support for ARTIQ systems can also be purchased, including updated binaries through AFWS (the ARTIQ Firmware Service).